For Softball Canada members wishing to become a certified coach.

-Each year Softball New Brunswick presents two Memorial Awards in honour of Henry Kelly and Charlie O’Brien.
-These awards are given to the individual that best exemplifies the traits and commitment to softball that both Henry and Charlie possessed.
+Each year Softball New Brunswick presents three Memorial Awards in honour of Henry Kelly, Charlie O’Brien, and Paul Dawson.
+These awards are given to the individual that best exemplifies the traits and commitment to softball that Henry, Charlie, and Paul possessed.
 We proudly present these awards at the SNB Hall of Fame to players, coaches, umpires and/or volunteers, thereby showing our appreciation for their contributions to the sport of softball.
 The criteria for these awards is available below.

 The Charlie O’Brien Memorial Award has been presented annually by Softball New Brunswick since his passing in 2004.
 It is presented to the person that best exemplifies the traits and commitment to softball that Charlie possessed.